sizej/NFL_RT_Prob/README.md

 ## Conclusions

-It is incredibly difficult to predict the outcome of a possession at the start of it (at least it is difficult for all possession - even if there are certain types that are easy).
+It is incredibly difficult to predict the outcome of a possession at the start of it (at least it is difficult for all possessions - even if there are certain types that are seemingly easy).
 Fortunately for me, this is good thing.
 The randomness of the outcomes makes for a more compelling and fun experience trying to predict what will happen.

 ## Future Work
 - Try reducing the history/training set - more heavily weighting the more recent information.
 - Develop step-through probability model for all plays.
 One of the ways in which we can evaluate the quality of the probabilities we get for the start of the possession is to step-through a possession (or a series), starting with these values and see how a model does with more information.
+- Given the unbalanced nature of the training data (and the validation data, too), I'm curious about other ways of stratifying the data that might give the models a better chance at guessing the drives that might end in scores.